 The takeaway: if you live in a major metro area, expect the cost of a dog walker to run 30 to 50 percent higher than the national average.
 If you're in the suburbs or a smaller city, you'll find more competitive rates — and possibly more flexibility with scheduling.

-What Affects How Much a Dog Walker Charges
+What Affects How Much a Dog Walker Charges?

 The quoted per-walk rate is a starting point, but several factors can push that number up or down.

-Number of dogs.
 If you have multiple dogs, most walkers charge an additional $5 to $10 per extra dog from the same household.
 Some offer a flat multi-dog rate.
 It's still cheaper per dog than booking separate walks.

-Walk difficulty.
 Not every dog is a relaxed walking companion.
 Dogs that are reactive, aggressive, extremely large, or require special handling typically cost more — sometimes $10 to $25 extra per walk.
 This reflects the added skill, attention, and risk involved.
 Walkers may also require a temperament assessment before accepting a challenging dog.

-Walker experience and credentials.
 A neighborhood teenager charging $10 a walk and a bonded, insured professional with pet first aid certification charging $30 are offering very different services.
 Professional dog walkers invest in insurance, background checks, continuing education, and often GPS tracking for every walk.
 That overhead shows up in the rate — and it's worth it for peace of mind.

-Extras and add-ons.
 Some dog walkers offer additional services during their visit, such as feeding, medication administration, watering plants, or bringing in the mail.
 These small add-ons may be complimentary or cost an extra $3 to $10 per visit.
 Holiday walks typically carry a surcharge of $5 to $10.

 Nearly every professional dog walker offers discounted rates for regular bookings.
 A 5-day-a-week package might drop the per-walk cost by 10 to 20 percent compared to drop-in rates.
 If you know you'll need consistent walks, ask about weekly or monthly packages before committing to a per-walk rate.